chrisjordanme/generator-noogie/README.md

 ## Available Generators
 - `yo noogie:directive` Builds a Directive Component bundle
 - `yo noogie:component` Builds an Angular 1.5 Component bundle
-- `yo noogie:controller` Builds an Angular controller should you need one separately from a component bundle
+- `yo noogie:controller` Builds an Angular controller
-- `yo noogie:factory` Builds an Angular factory (services and providers coming soon)
+- `yo noogie:factory` Builds an Angular factory
+- `yo noogie:service` Builds an Angular service
+- `yo noogie:route` Stubs out an HTML template file, automatically writes the new route into the main.js router, links the HTML and creates a corresponding controller

 ## Features
 - Newly genereated component bundle files are auto-injected into the index.html